Ecological light pollution: Fish

 Light pollution impacts migration in some species of fish.
 For example, juvenile chinook salmon are attracted to and slowed down by artificial light.
 It is possible that artificial light draws them closer to the shoreline, where they face a greater risk of predation from birds and mammals.
 Artificial lighting also attracts a greater density of piscivorous fish, which have an advantage due to the slower movement of the juvenile fish.
 Light pollution also has impacts on the hormonal functioning of some fish; European perch and roach both experience reductions in the production of reproductive hormones when exposed to artificial lighting in a rural environment.
 Artificial light has also been shown to cause disruptions to fish (and zooplankton) in the high Arctic, where fishing boats with lights resulted in a lack of fish up to 200 metres below the water's surface.

 Humans

 At the turn of the century it was discovered that human eyes contain a non-imaging photosensor that is the primary regulator of the human circadian rhythm.
 This photosensor is particularly affected by blue light, and when it observes light the pineal gland stops the secretion of melatonin.
 The presence of light at night in human dwellings (or for shift workers) makes going to sleep more difficult and reduces the overall level of melatonin in the bloodstream, and exposure to a low-level incandescent bulb for 39 minutes is sufficient to suppress melatonin levels to 50%.
 Because melatonin is a powerful anti-oxidant, it is hypothesized that this reduction can result in an increased risk of breast and prostate cancer.
+A suppression of melatonin has also been linked to obesity, diabetes, and depression.

+One of the biggest ways humans receive artificial light at night is through technology such as phones, computers, and televisions.
+For computers and phones in particular, the light emitted is so close in proximity to the human eye that it has a profound impact on the human body and circadian rhythm.
+These forms of technology also emit a significant amount of blue light which impacts the non-imaging photosensor in the human eye which regulates the circadian rhythm.